AI in Education: A Powerful Tool, But Not a Replacement for Learning

 Outlining an essay on paper forces organization of thought before expression.

-Researching manually — reading, evaluating, comparing sources — develops judgment.
+Researching manually (reading, evaluating, comparing sources) develops judgment.

 Even boredom and uncertainty build discipline and resilience.

-These cognitive muscles cannot be built by outsourcing them to AI.
+These cognitive muscles can not be built by outsourcing them to AI.

-AI should be used to enhance learning — not replace it.
+AI should be used to enhance learning, not replace it.

-To reinforce understanding — not outsource thinking.
+To reinforce understanding, not outsource thinking.

-To support accessibility — not eliminate struggle.
+To support accessibility, not eliminate struggle.

 Examples of responsible use might include: